 Summary

-The entire Tencent Cloud one-click deployment process comes down to three steps: select the OpenClaw application image and purchase a server, open the firewall port, and configure the API in the console.
-No command-line work required, and the whole thing can be done in under five minutes.
-Paired with OpenRouter's multi-model routing, this is currently the fastest and most cost-effective way for users in China to get a 24-hour AI assistant up and running.
+The entire Tencent Cloud one-click deployment basically comes down to three steps: choose the OpenClaw application image when buying the server, open the firewall port, and configure the API key in the console.
+No command-line work is required, and you can have everything running in under five minutes.
+Pair it with OpenRouterโs multi-model routing and youโve got one of the fastest and most cost-effective ways for users in China to get a 24/7 AI assistant up and running right now.